This anime show seems like it’s aimed at teens. But the graphic violence and Netflix’s own TV-MA rating send seriously mixed messages.

 Young Cal Stone, a little kid suffering from seemingly terminal leukemia, returns to find a promising new treatment (yay!) and a “twin” sister (Olive) who’s now in high school (yay?).
 Cal’s dad, Ben, must somehow make up for five lost years with Olive and his wife, Grace.
 And after experiencing some relational turbulence of their own, Ben and Grace have a newly healthy son, a near-surrogate son (in fellow 828 passenger T.J.) and a brand-new baby daughter whose very name speaks to new beginnings: Eden.

-Then there’s Michaela, an NYC police officer who made a grave mistake shortly before their family outing.
+Then there’s Michaela, an NYC police officer.
 She’s moved on from the fact that her one-time fiancée moved on without her.
-And she shares something in common with her current beau, Zeke.
+And she shares something in common with her new husband, Zeke.
 The dude disappeared himself while hiking, only to reappear after about a year away.
-But there’s a problem: Seems like his disappearance only delayed his inevitable death.
-An inexplicable case of frostbite is eating away at him.

-These and other characters find that they’re not only forced to rebuild lives and reconnect with people, but that they must also heed mysterious voices urging them to do things—things that often feel utterly ludicrous in the moment.
+These and other characters find that they’re not only forced to rebuild lives and reconnect with people, but that they must also heed mysterious visions and voices urging them to do things—things that often feel utterly ludicrous in the moment but often save lives.

 But it’s more than that: They also discover that they’re all connected in some mysterious way—a connection that goes beyond just sharing the same ill-fated flight.

-It’s almost as if they were all meant to be on that plane, even if some nefarious forces seem to mean them ill.
+It’s almost as if they were all meant to be on that plane, and now, they’re trying to discover if it was some sort of nefarious force meaning them ill or perhaps God resurrecting them for a purpose.

 On top of that, Manifest tackles one of the most ticklish topics of all: The place of faith and finding meaning in what can sometimes feel like a meaningless world.